ANSANJAY/ConditionVariableMutexTutorial/11_ProducerConsumerImplemnetation.md

 #### Step S4: Consume from Queue 🍔

 - Check if the queue is full, if not crash the program (as per problem constraints).
-- Start consuming elements one-by-one until the queue is empty.
+- Start consuming elements one by one until the queue is empty.

 #### Step S5: Unlock and Exit 🔓